pivotal/docs-tap/cloud-native-runtimes/how-to-guides/knative-default-tls.hbs.md

 ## <a id='prereqs'></a> Prerequisites

-In order to configure TLS for Cloud Native Runtimes, you must first configure a Service Domain.
+To configure TLS for Cloud Native Runtimes, you must first configure a Service Domain.
 For more information, see [Configuring External DNS with CNRs](./external_dns.hbs.md).

 ## <a id='config'></a> Configure TLS